 Not so subtle is the location for our well-deserved lunch break, a beautiful inland lake and castle nestled by the side of our route to Leipzig: Sussersee.

-The museum is well worth visiting, where the true ingenuity of the officers who tried to escape is demonstrated and will no doubt amaze you.
+we will be parking the bikes in the prisoners courtyard while we visit the museum.
+It is well worth visiting.
+In the museum you will see the true ingenuity of the officers who tried to escape, it will no doubt amaze you.

-Our departure time is 0800hrs ready to begin our journey through some of best riding roads the Czech Republic has to offer, before crossing the border into Poland.
+After breakfast and a quick check of our bikes we are ready to begin our journey through some of best riding roads the Czech Republic has to offer.

 This is a longer day of riding with approximately 374 miles covered.
 Your reward becomes clear upon arrival at our luxury 5* hotel for the night where we will eat, drink and reminisce on a great day’s ride.